diogoaurelio/flink-playground/README.md

  * a set of active buckets.
 Whenever a new element arrives it will ask the {@code Bucketer} for the bucket
  * path the element should fall in.
 "

+It substitutes the previous and since Flink 1.2 deprecated class "RollingSink".